 —MSDUs or AMSDUs as defined in 10.23.2 (HCF contention based channel access (EDCA)) with TIDs mapped to that link may be transmitted on that link between the corresponding STA and AP affiliated with the non-AP MLD and AP MLD, respectively, in the direction (DL/UL) corresponding to the TID-to-link mapping.

-—Individually addressed Management frames and Control frames may be sent on any enabled links between the corresponding STA (#14054)affiliated with the non-AP MLD and AP affiliated with the associated AP MLD both in DL and UL.
+—Individually addressed Management frames, QoS Null frames (#10911) and Control frames may be sent on any enabled links between the corresponding STA (#14054)affiliated with the non-AP MLD and AP affiliated with the associated AP MLD both in DL and UL.

 …